The Primary Colors of Pigment and Light

 These are chromaticity diagrams, which illustrate the wavelegths of light (the rounded outter rim) and how they mix (the inside) to make every visible color of light.
 Since magenta and warm purples do not have their own wavelengths they are represented by a flat line between red and violet.

 The triangle in the second diagram is made by standard RGB colors (sRGB).
 The colors outside of the triangle are colors the sRGB primaries cannot make.
 Notice how on the triangle's edge magenta, cyan, and yellow are closer to the white center than the primaries are, showing why they are lighter.
-Cyan is espacillay close to white.
+Cyan is especially close to white.
 On the outer rim of this diagram, as a pure wavelength, the cyan hue would be a rich teal color.

 Keep in mind that these diagrams are displayed on a digital screen which uses an RGB display, thus the colors shown outside of the triangle can't actually be displayed, the colors shown are just substitute colors from RGB.